tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <div style='page-break-after: always; break-after: page;'></div>
 # 10: RELEVANT EXAMPLES

+###### Everything that exists is a relevant example of an concept.
+Here are some to stimulate the imagination

 ## Mythology

 It may sound childish or even superstitious to suggest that archetypes can have intentions that can result in conflicting and/or cooperative relationships, which implies allies and enemies, and therefore some sort of diplomacy and politics.
 To a certain degree, it is childish, in the sense that it leaves so much open to the imagination.
 Beliefs quickly fill in the blanks of our limited understanding of the mechanics of the elements of awareness, intention, and intelligence.
 This is what leads to the reasoning of myth and religion.
 However, it is the tholonic view that the ancient myths were a way to understand the workings of the reality (or perhaps tholons are a way to understanding the workings of the gods?).
 The interactions of the gods and that of archetypes are quite easily comparable, as seen in the chart below.
 Myths are *childish* in the sense that they represent an early form of intuitive understanding.
 The Gods are and their unending drama are understood as anthropomorphized concepts of the tholonic archetype and their in interactions.
 To get a general idea on the Mexican-soap-opera-on-steroids that was the life of the Gods, see appendix F, &ldquo;Greek Gods&rdquo;.
 It is short, and quite entertaining.